kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

 ## Visualizing Missing Values

-The `missingno` library offers a powerful visualization tool, that helps us understand better which columns have missing values, how many and in which rows they are found.
+The `missingno` library offers a powerful visualization tool that helps us understand better which columns have missing values, how many and in which rows they are found.